Gualberto Fernández

-Juan Gualberto Fernández Rivera (born 12 July 1941) is a retired footballer from El Salvador.

-He represented his country at the 1970 FIFA World Cup in Mexico.
+Juan Gualberto Fernández Rivera (born 12 July 1941) is a former footballer who played as a goalkeeper.
+He was part of the El Salvador national team, representing the country at the 1970 FIFA World Cup in Mexico.

 Club career

 Fernández played in the Salvadoran league for Atlante.

 International career

 Nicknamed El Pulpo (the Octopus), Fernández played in the El Salvador in the sixties and seventies.
 In 1968, he participated in the Olympics in Mexico, where he appeared in the losses against Israel and Hungary as well as the draw against Ghana.

 In 1968 and 1969, Fernández also helped the national team qualify for the 1970 World Cup in Mexico when he represented his country in 7 FIFA World Cup qualification matches.
 At the World Cup, he was a reserve and did not play in any match.

 Coaching career

 Fernández also served as an assistant and goalkeeping coach for Independiente, Cojutepeque and Alianza.